Causal inference for social network data: Extensions

 We can recover valid inference using our methods if we condition on the hubs, treating them as features of the background network environment rather than as observations.
 This results in different causal effects or statistical estimands, as all of our inference is conditional on the identity and characteristics of the hubs.
 Imagine a social network comprised of the residents of a city in which a cultural or political leader is connected to almost all of the other nodes.
 It may be impossible to disentangle the influence of this leader, which affects every other node, from other processes simultaneously occurring among the other residents of the city.
 It will certainly be impossible to statistically learn about the hub, as the sample size for the hub subgroup is 1.
 But it may make sense to consider the hub as a feature of the city rather than a member of the network.
 We could then learn about other processes occurring among the other residents of the city, conditional on the behavior and characteristics of the leader.
 For example, we could evaluate the effect of a public health initiative encouraging residents to talk to their friends about the importance of exercise, but we could not evaluate a similar program targeting the leader's communication about exercise.
-It is easy to see that, in the latter case, positivity would be violated as there would be no control group of subjects unexposed to the leader's communications.
-Equally important is the fact that conditioning on the leader is necessary to engender the independence among units required for our theoretical results to hold.